storyfeet/bob_cards_elm/rules.md

 ## Trade

-When to players are on the same tile they may trade.
+When two players are on the same tile they may trade.
 The player who's turn it is offers the trade, and if it is agreed, that player discards a card and proceeds with the trade.

 * Item Cards are traded from one players hand to the top of the other player's Draw or Discard pile.
 * Resources are traded directly.
 * Danger cards cannot be traded
+* Players may also move the other player's piece using their own movement jobs.
+All movement must come from one player, and move the other.

 Variants
 =======